yarui-zhang/yarui-zhang.github.io/_news/announcement_modele.md

 related_posts: false
 ---

-Announcements and news can be much longer than just quick inline posts.
+test Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.

 ---